quantmind/d3-view/docs/component.md

 Return a [d3.selection][] of the ``HTMLElement``.

-### vm.mountInner(element, html)

-Mount inner html into a selection element (usually the element the component is creating).
-This function is useful when creating components which contain inner html.
-It returns the same element of a promise resulting in the element.

 ## Selection

 This plugins extend the [d3.selection][] API with three additional methods for retrieving mounted component from a given element and mounting components on a selection.